Linda Goode Bryant

 Linda Goode Bryant (born July 21, 1949) is an African-American documentary filmmaker and activist.
-She founded the gallery Just Above Midtown (JAM), which will be the focus of an exhibition at the Museum of Modern Art in the fall of 2022, organized by curator Thomas Lax.
+She founded the gallery Just Above Midtown (JAM), which was the focus of an exhibition at the Museum of Modern Art in the fall of 2022, organized by curator Thomas Lax.

 In 2009, Goode Bryant started Project EATS, an urban farming initiative for black and brown communities in New York City.
+The non-profit develops organic farms in areas that do not have access to fresh produce.